 Here are some actionable tips to alleviate stress-induced pain naturally.

 Identifying the cause of the problem gives you a good start with eliminating it.
 You should consider the reasons leading to your anxiety.
 And you should check what is troubling you before looking for a solution.
-It may vary from tight deadlines at work to endless to-do lists at home, relationship issues, or parenting woes.
+It may vary from tight deadlines at work to endless to-do lists at home, relationship issues, parenting woes, or simply feeling the weight of the world on your shoulders far too often.
 Working on the root cause can give you a lasting respite from the pain.

 A sedentary lifestyle affects your body and mind, leaving you vulnerable to both anxiety and pain.
 Embrace an actionable routine to alleviate both because it can boost your mood and strengthen your muscles.
 You may experience soreness in the beginning, but positive results come sooner than later.
 Consult a personal trainer to choose the best exercises that heal you from within.
 Take it easy with light workouts, but remember to be consistent.